The Excerpt's Rhyme Scheme Is Ababcdcd. Abbacddc. Abcdabcd. Aabbccdd.

 • Structure: Rhyme provides structure and organization to the poem.

-• Emphasis: Rhyme can emphasize certain words or ideas.
+• Emphasis: Rhyme can highlight certain words or ideas.

 • Connection: Rhyme connects lines and ideas, creating a sense of unity.